ranja-sarkar/search/README.md

 <img width="592" height="173" alt="res" src="https://github.com/user-attachments/assets/e4257dee-d4ac-4daf-8167-44893276749a" />

 Around 2016-2017, I had tried to design the full structure of human retinoblastoma (Rb) protein from parts using ROBETTA.
-The linker (RbPL) between two domains of this protein is highly dynamic and its structure was not known.

 <img width="486" height="314" alt="01" src="https://github.com/user-attachments/assets/2875e8d6-75bb-43de-9e77-0b5d6a494185" />

+The linker (RbPL) between two domains A and B of this protein is highly dynamic and its structure was not known.

 <img width="263" height="103" alt="02" src="https://github.com/user-attachments/assets/fcf4cfb3-7e3b-4b5b-a768-001a65055f50" />

+I managed to model a full-length linker structure utilizing what was available then, like ROBETTA and [ITASSER](https://link.springer.com/article/10.1186/1471-2105-9-40).
+[ITASSER](https://aideepmed.com/I-TASSER/) is also accessible as a web service to all since 2008.